Many times clients have asked us to change fonts, change colour shades, change layouts, even highlight lines.

 As an example, the Frambix Pumpjak (that doesn’t inflate party balloons) can be advertised for the excellent job it does on Zodiac inflatable rafts and pool toys.
 In doing so it can make claims about its amazing ability to get air into things.

-That is not to say that some small changes could totally change the impact of a piece of communication.
-But we are talking here about the minor changes that create self importance in the change request.
+Some small changes could totally change the impact of a piece of communication.
+But the minor changes that create self-importance by giving someone the impression they are important enough to make the change, not so much.
 As an agent for the client, we will honour such requests, especially if we are being paid by the hour and don’t think the change matters at all creatively.
+The client gets to do it, but pays for it.

 Focus on these kinds of small difference are what Freud called “the narcissism of small differences.”